luoshao23/CFA/level_3/Fixed_income_and_equity_management.md

   + in practice, credit spreads tend to be negatively correlated with risk-free interest rates(垃圾债更关注spread risk, 不关注interest rate risk)
     + changes in risk-free rates tend to generate smaller changes in corporate bond yields than theoretical measures of duration suggest
     + bonds with large credit spreads have less sensitivity to interest rate changes than bonds with smaller credit spread
-  + empirical duration: is a measure of interest rate sensitivity that is determined from market data.
+  + empirical duration: is a measure of interest rate sensitivity that is determined from market data. run a regression of its price returns on changes in a benchmark interest rate
 + liquidity risk
-  + effective factor: issuze size; the size of the market; bonds that are held in dealers' inventories; liquidity
+  + effective factor: issuze size; the size of the market; bonds that are held in dealers' inventories (high credit ratings); liquidity
   + implication
     + high yield(typically low grade) bond is more costly
 + credit risk